jeffchiou/coordiscroll/README.md

 let [accs, chs] = Coord.fullyConnect(".my_element_class")
 ```

 Included scroll functions are defined in `scrollfuncs.js`.
-Here is a sampling:
+Here are a few:

 `proportional` (default): elements are synced by the proportion/percentage scrolled